gardenjs/gardenjs/README.md

 - [task] Sidebarnav is closed by default on narrow display devices.
 - [task] Make setting of default mode possible via garden.config.js.
 - [task] If full mode is active, switching to portrait mode is deactivated.
-- [task] Make Gardenjs docs link optional via garden.config.js.
 - [task] Move demo components from core to the renderer plugins.
 - [task] Show custom favicon.svg configured in garden.config.js.
-- [task] Color variables are made configurable for your own Gardenjs themes.
+- [task] Color variables are made configurable for Gardenjs themes.
 - [feature] Screenshot tests:
   - Docker image oder alternativ for screenshot test.
   - Automatic create test file & and folder (like init garden).